sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 ```

 **Privilege escalation?
 No!
-Let's just ~~pivot~~ reverse pivot**
+Let's just ~~pivot~~ reverse pivot:**

 How do I tunnel my traffic through the host VM?
-I could open a listening port on the docker container but the host VM would not let my traffic through (corporate firewalls?)
-I could very well use a meterpreter PHP payload and let metasploit handle the proxying for me.
+I could open a listening port on the docker container but the host VM would not let my traffic through (like corporate firewalls? :-/) I could very well use a meterpreter PHP payload and let metasploit handle the proxying for me.
 But I said I would try new tools and techniques to solve this challenge.

+I have illustrated the current situation below, not to be treated as a network diagram!

 ```
-          22  <--->
+          22 |<--->                                                             |
-[Host VM]              80:[Docker Container running PHP]:(higher order port--->  8000:[Attacker Machine]
+[Host VM]    |         80:[Docker Container running PHP]:(higher order port---> | 8000:[Attacker Machine]
-          80  <--->                                      reverse connect)
+          80 |<--->                                      reverse connect)       |
                                   ^
                                   |
                                   |